Diane Burko

-Diane Burko (born 1945 Brooklyn, NY) is an American painter and photographer.
-She is currently based in Philadelphia and Bucks County, Pennsylvania.
+Diane Burko (b.
+1945, New York City, NY) is an American painter and photographer.
+She is based in Philadelphia and Bucks County, Pennsylvania.
 Her work addresses landscape, climate change and environmental activism.

 Biography

 Diane Burko was born in Brooklyn, New York in 1945.
 Burko received a B.S. in art history and painting from Skidmore College in 1966, and an M.F.A. from the University of Pennsylvania in 1969.
 She is professor emeritus at the Community College of Philadelphia, and has taught at various schools across the country such as Princeton University, Arizona State University and the Pennsylvania Academy of the Fine Arts.
 She has served on the College Art Association board of directors.

-She was the founder of FOCUS, Philadelphia Focuses on Women in the Visual Arts, a two month long all city festival in 1974.
+Burko was the founder of FOCUS, Philadelphia Focuses on Women in the Visual Arts, a two-month-long all city festival in 1974, which was reprised 50 years later, in 2024 as (re)FOCUS.